 We recommend choosing a slurry tanker that is somewhat larger than you think you’ll need; it’s always better to have too much space than not enough, and the fewer trips you are able to make from one point to the next, the more time, money, and labour you will save.
 However, you do want to ensure that your tractor will have sufficient HP to pull the tank behind it.
 A rough guide would be around 100 litres per unit of HP, but you may also need to factor in things like the kinds of breaking axles your tanker comes with as well as the topography of your farm.
 For instance, if your farm is particularly hilly or uneven, it may be wise to choose a smaller tanker to reduce the risk of the tank rolling over as the liquid inside moves around.
 Finally, consider the layout of your farm.
 If you have narrow laneways, gates, etc, it may again

 Farmgard’s Slurry Tankers by Abbey

 Abbey’s range of slurry tankers begin at a capacity of 4,000 litres with the single axle models.
 These are made from 6mm high carbon steel with an internally welded tank and pressed dome ends for extra strength.
-Like all Abbey spreaders, the single axle models feature an inverted splash plate for even spreading.
+Like all Abbey spreaders, the feed mixer and the single axle models feature an inverted splash plate for even spreading.

 Tandem Axle Slurry Tankers range from 9,000 to 18,000 litre capacity.
 They are made using the same high-grade steel and internal welding and also include internal baffles to direct the flow of liquid inside the tank for improved balance and safety.
 These tankers are also available with a number of optional extras, such as weight-sensing spring drawbar, weight-management system, and auto-fill function that can be activated from the driver’s seat.